 We believe this research makes multiple contributions.
 It presents the first stochastic programming model to help transportation companies size and allocate their fleet, while recognizing the impact of those decisions on operational (transportation) costs in different scenarios.
 This model is adaptable to different operational settings, including rules that must be followed when planning transportation schedules as well as the opportunity to use different transportation modes (e.g., truck vs. rail).
+We also validate the use of this model by illustrating the value of explicitly recognizing uncertainty in freight volumes.
 This research also presents a computationally effective matheuristic, which decomposes the optimization problem across multiple dimensions, and evaluates a neighboring solution across all scenarios.
-This is the first heuristic scheme for this class of problems and computational experiments suggest that it is effective.
+This is the first heuristic scheme for this class of problems and computational experiments on a set of generated instances suggest that it is effective at producing high-quality solutions.
+Lastly, we assess the effectiveness of the heuristic on instances derived from the operations of a European postal carrier and again see that it is effective at producing high-quality solutions.

 The paper is organized as follows.
-We next, Section 2, describe the problem studied in detail.
+In Section 2 we describe the problem studied in detail.
 A brief literature review of relevant service network design is given in Section 3.
-We then present the formulation, Section 4, while Section 5 is dedicated to the solution method. e describe the experimental design in Section 6, and present the results and analyzes in Section 7.
-We conclude in Section 8.
+We then present the formulation, in Section 4, while Section 5 is dedicated to the solution method.
+We describe the experimental design in Section 6.
+In Section 7 we present our computational analysis of the value of modeling uncertainty.
+In Section 8 we present an extensive analysis of the proposed solution approach on the generated set of instances, while Section 9 presents results derived from applying the solution approach to "real-world" instances.
+We conclude in Section 10.